I'm Ayesh Karunaratne, a freelance PHP/Drupal Web Developer and

 After my friends left, I was with a friend and a former roommate of me, and we were a group of four with a couple friends (one from China, the other from USA, now living in Mongolia) we met in a hostel.
-On three rented bikes (I got a sweet Honda Vario), with my American friend using a bike he bought dirt cheap, we set ourselves to ride from Hanoi to Sa Pa through Hòa Bình, Mai Châu, Mộc Châu and Sơn La.
+On two rented bikes and the bike I had bought (I got a sweet Honda Vario), with my American friend using a bike he bought dirt cheap, we set ourselves to ride from Hanoi to Sa Pa through Hòa Bình, Mai Châu, Mộc Châu and Sơn La.
 Everything was amazing until Mộc Châu, and the scenery was mind blowing.
-We were on rented bikes, so we had to think about time, and I can't wait to take the same route the next time I'm in Vietnam.
+Two of the team were on rented bikes, so we had to think about time, and I can't wait to take the same route the next time I'm in Vietnam.

 Unfortunately, the dirt-cheap bike (unsurprisingly) broke 30km north of Sơn La.
 Our spoken Vietnamese was broken, and wallets didn't allow us to buy a new bike.
 We were however lucky to meet people of that small village.
 They were super friendly, accommodating, and were eager to help.
 They even offered us an amazing dinner and helped us in every way they could.